Hospice care helps people and their loved ones at the end of life. This whole-person care honors a person’s goals, values, and beliefs.

 Nurses, doctors, counselors, and other hospice team members work closely with loved ones.
 They help loved ones process their grief and support them as they care for them.

-Hospice care workers focus on the comfort of a person with a deadly illness.
-They help them function so they can live fully in their final months.
+Hospice care workers focus on the comfort of a person with a serious illness.
+They help assure the highest quality of life for whatever time may remain.

 Medicare includes a dedicated hospice benefit and most private health care plans cover hospice care to varying degrees.

 Hospice care is for people with a life-limiting illness and a shortened life expectancy.
 People often start hospice after they choose to stop treatments aimed at curing or slowing their disease.